Kaikōura community members gathered on the 10th of April to hear from researchers who have been working in the area since the 2016 quake.

 Given the experiences faced by people in North Canterbury, and my interest in the systems we create for ourselves, and how they impact on people, I decided that I wanted to understand how the government had responded to these adverse events, and how that response impacted the people.
 I wanted to get multiple perspectives on this issue from all of the people involved, from those who enacted the response, to those who experienced it.
 As such, broadly, I am speaking to three different groups of people – 1) Local farm households in the Hurunui, 2) Local and Regional government/organisations 3) National government and organisations.

 I am currently finishing up my fieldwork.
 I have captured all the local and regional data, and am about to head off to collect national level data.
-One this is done, I’ll be doing analysis and writing it all up – the final stage of a PhD.
+Once this is done, I’ll be doing analysis and writing it all up – the final stage of a PhD.

 Ultimately, the goal of this PhD is to gain a much better understanding of the human dimensions of disaster resilience.
 Previously a lot of attention has been paid to the business, infrastructure and economic side of things, yet common to all these are people.
 In this vein, this research attempts to integrate with the recent focus on wellbeing by the government.
 We need a better understanding of how people react in disasters, in order to create better systems for managing the response and recovery.
-These factors can be complex as, for example, much was learnt in the aftermath of the Christchurch Earthquakes, yet not all of these lessons applied to the Hurunui-Kaikoura earthquake, as the way rural and urban communities react to adverse events can be extremely different.
+These factors can be complex as, for example, much was learnt in the aftermath of the Christchurch earthquakes, yet not all of these lessons applied to the Hurunui-Kaikoura earthquake, as the way rural and urban communities react to adverse events can be extremely different.

 Happy International Day of Women and Girls in Science!